Online studio at The St Ives School of Art in St Ives

 This will suit both early stage artists and those with more experience who are looking to challenge and stimulate their practice.
 We believe that developing a strong practice is where you start.

-The focus is not on the secrets of getting gallery representation or making a living as artist or even how to improve your painting technique.
-It is about helping you become the artist you want to be.
+The focus is not on the secrets of getting gallery representation or making a living as artist.
+It is about helping you become the confident artist you want to be and the rest will follow.
 This is the first most critical and exciting step and this is what we can help you with.

 Porthmeor Programme Online 2025